PdoyleC/rock-paper-scissors/README.md

 - Google Developers site was a great tool for research to access and edit Google sheet: [Google Developers](https://developers.google.com/sheets/api/guides/create).
 - To create font colour and background colour: [Python font colour](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).
 - To transfer variables from one function to another: [stackoverflow global statement](https://stackoverflow.com/questions/10506973/can-not-increment-global-variable-from-function-in-python).
-- In the printing of the scores, inspiration and research was found at the following sites,
+- In the display and calculating of the scores, inspiration and research was found at the following sites,
     - [strip() Method](https://www.w3schools.com/python/ref_string_strip.asp),
     - [Last Lecords](https://www.geeksforgeeks.org/get-last-n-records-of-a-pandas-dataframe/),
     - [Print in Python](https://stackoverflow.com/questions/69472788/how-to-get-columns-titles-from-googlesheets-to-print-in-python),